 Our operations have consumed substantial amounts of cash since inception.
-We expect to continue to spend substantial amounts on the commercialization of our product and on research and development, including conducting current and future clinical trials for our vBloc Rechargeable System and subsequent versions of our product.
-Cash used in operations was \$17.1 million for the nine months ended September 30, 2016 and \$22.6 million, \$19.4 million and \$18.4 million for the fiscal years ended December 31, 2015, 2014 and 2013, respectively.
-We expect that our cash used in operations will continue to be significant in the upcoming years, and that we will need to raise additional capital to commercialize our vBloc Rechargeable System in the United States, the European Economic Area, other countries that recognize the European CE Mark and other international markets, to explore other indications for our product, to continue our research and development programs, and to fund our ongoing operations.
+We expect to continue to spend substantial amounts on the commercialization of our product and on research and development, including conducting current and future clinical trials for our vBloc System and subsequent versions of our product.
+Cash used in operations was \$20.6 million, \$22.6 million and \$19.4 million for the fiscal years ended December 31, 2016, 2015 and 2014, respectively.
+We expect that our cash used in operations will continue to be significant in the upcoming years, and that we will need to raise additional capital to commercialize our vBloc System in the United States, the European Economic Area, other countries that recognize the European CE Mark and other international markets, to explore other indications for our product, to continue our research and development programs, and to fund our ongoing operations.